 Exocrine glands can be classified into a variety of categories in terms of their structure.
-They can be categorised according to the shape of their secretory unit.
+They can be categorized according to the shape of their secretory unit.
 Secretory units shaped as a tube are referred to as tubular, whereas spherical units are referred to as alveolar or acinar, when the pancreas is involved.
 Exocrine glands can also be comprised of both tubular and alveolar secretory units and.
 In this case, they are referred to as tubuloalveolar.
-They can also be categorised according to whether their duct is branched or not.
+They can also be categorized according to whether their duct is branched or not.
 An unbranched duct is referred to as a simple gland, whereas a branched duct is known as a compound gland.
 An example of a simple gland is a sweat gland, whereas the pancreas is an example of a compound gland.

 Exocrine glands can also be classified into a variety of categories in terms of their function.
 They can be categorised into 3 subtypes according to their type of secretory product: